paulhamsh/Spark-Parser/Spark Format Description.md

 By paulhamsh based on a description from ytsibizov.

+TODO - what I still don't understand:

+.
+What the byte 0x11 is for in each pedal preset
+.
+Whether the nibble or byte data type really exists
+.
+Why the chunk header sometimes contains the count of data bytes remaining (excluding format bytes) and sometimes doesn't .
+What the format bytes are really used for, especially the one in front of the chunk header - it seems to have a special meaning
+.
+What that final byte is for in the preset - a checksum?
+If so it isn't checked

 # Overview

 Messages are exchanged in data blocks.
 The block contains one or more chunks, each chunk carrying a part of the overall message.
 Blocks and chunks appear to have size limits which means messages span chunks and chunks span blocks.